-Audio signals can be simply defined as electrical energy (active or potential) that represents sound.
+Audio signals can be defined as electrical energy (active or potential) that represents sound.

 The waveforms that make up audible sound waves are effectively mimicked in an audio signal.
 These waveforms have peaks and troughs of maximum and minimum sound pressure levels.
 Sound waves effectively disrupt the molecules of a medium as they travel through the medium.

 The universally accepted range of human hearing is between 20 Hz and 20,000 Hz.

 Audio signals, then, are largely defined within this same 20 Hz – 20 kHz limit (though signals may have frequencies beyond this band).